-When Open and Save As dialogs remember last folder independently is enabled, the File Open and File Save As dialogs individually recall the folder from the last time either dialog was used.
+Open and Save As dialogs remember last folder independently: When this is enabled, the File Open and File Save As dialogs individually recall the folder from the last time either dialog was used.

-Backup Settings: When the Create backup file when overwriting SEQ files settings is enabled, RealBand will always create a backup file (BKS file) when a .SEQ file is overwritten.
-For songs saved into the same hard drive that RealBand is installed, the backups are placed into RBBACKUP subfolder of the RealBand folder.
-For songs that are saved to a different hard drive, the backups are placed in a RBBACKUP folder which is off of the root (e.g. D:\RBBACKUP).
+Create backup file when overwriting SEQ files: When this is enabled, RealBand will always create a backup file (BKS file) when a .SEQ file is overwritten.
+For songs saved into the same hard drive that RealBand is installed, the backups are placed into RBBackup subfolder of the RealBand folder.
+For songs that are saved to a different hard drive, the backups are placed in a RBBackup folder which is off of the root (e.g., D:\RBBackup).

-The Max backups per song setting determines the maximum number of backups to be kept for each song.
+Max backups per song setting: This determines the maximum number of backups to be kept for each song.
 If this limit is reached, then RealBand will delete the oldest backup of the song you are overwriting and create a newer backup.

-The Max backups per hard drive setting is the maximum total backups allowed per hard drive.
+Max backups per hard drive: This is the maximum total backups allowed per hard drive.
 If this limit is reached, then RealBand will delete the oldest backup file.

-There is also on option for moving the older backups into the Recycle Bin instead of deleting them when either of the two limits are reached.
+When limit is reached, put old backups in Recycle Bin instead of deleting: There is an option for moving the older backups into the Recycle Bin instead of deleting them when either of the two limits are reached.